 Military Veterans are highly trained, often in specialized skills that are in great demand in the public and private sectors.
 However, Veterans' training is often unacknowledged when they pursue licenses, degrees, and certifications in the civilian workforce.
 Through the Governor's "Experience Counts" campaign, state agencies would identify ways that New York can better recognize the skills and training those Veterans possess.

-- Effective immediately, the Federal Motor Carrier Safety Administration has granted an exemption in their regulations to allow states to waive the CDL skills test for up to one year (instead of only 90 days) after separation from military service for Veterans previously employed in a military position requiring operation of a commercial motor vehicle.
+- Effective immediately, the Federal Motor Carrier Safety Administration has granted an exemption in their regulations to allow states to waive the CDL skills test for up to one year (instead of only 90 days) after separation from military service for Veterans previously employed in a military position requiring the operation of a commercial motor vehicle.

 - The State University of New York (SUNY) and the City University of New York (CUNY) will each launch "Experience Counts" programs to improve their processes for awarding credit for military training.
 Both campuses will implement new systems to flag applications by Veterans and active duty military and will provide centralized guidance to increase the likelihood of awarding veterans college credit for previous military training and coursework.